-According to a local saying in Berchtesgaden, Bavaria, "Those loved by God are brought here"--a sentiment easy to understand as the Bavarian Alps can seem like heaven on Earth.
+According to a local saying in Berchtesgaden, Bavaria, "Those loved by God are brought here."
+This sentiment is easy to understand since the Bavarian Alps can seem like heaven on Earth.

 The reasons why are many.